 Notes

-Ginger ale, club soda or sparkling water: it's an optional ingredient if you want a slightly fizzy drink.
-It's perfect if you want to omit or don't use the extra liquor.
-We use it for the traditional sangria recipe.
+Ginger ale, club soda, or sparkling water are optional if you want a slightly fizzy drink.
+It's perfect if you want to omit it, like I do.

 Rate and review this recipe